Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 Wall Ovens

 Wall ovens are typically mounted into a special cabinetry or section within your kitchen.
-This design is not only meant to save space and contribute to the aesthetic of your home, but also to make baking much easier, as they can be placed nearly anywhere – often at eye level.
+The design is not only meant to save space and contribute to the aesthetic of your home but also to make baking much easier, as they can be placed nearly anywhere – often at eye level.

 Moreover, wall ovens tend to have larger compartments than their range counterparts, which is great if you’re used to baking in big batches.

-Not unlike range ovens, this oven type can also be subdivided into a couple of variants:
+Not unlike range ovens, wall ovens can also be subdivided into a couple of variants:

-Most wall ovens will meet your needs as well as any range unit; however, if you have a specific idea for your kitchen, this model might be the one for you.
+Most wall ovens will meet your needs as well as any range unit; however, if you have a specific idea for your kitchen, a wall oven might be the one for you.

-Normally, these oven types are a bit more expensive, as you won’t only be paying for the appliance, but also for the installation into your cabinetry, and all the wiring that comes with it.
-You should expect to pay anywhere between $600-3,500 or more, depending on how sophisticated you want it to be.
+I find that wall ovens are a bit more expensive, as you won’t only be paying for the appliance but also for the installation into your cabinetry and all the wiring that comes with it.
+You should expect to pay anywhere between $600-3,500 or more, depending on how sophisticated you want your oven to be.

 Gas Ovens

 Gas ovens were the most common for decades, as they were the most popular option before their electric substitutes came along.
-Depending on the make and model, almost any oven type can be either electric or gas-powered.
+And in this ovens buying guide, you’ll find that, even today, gas ovens are still in demand.

-Since all oven types can be gas-fueled, the price tag on them can vary greatly depending on your particular choice.
-A range gas oven might cost you as “little” as $500, or as much as +$3,000 if it’s a Smart variant.
+Since all oven types can be gas-fueled, their price tag can vary greatly depending on your choice.
+A range gas oven might cost you as “little” as $500 or as much as +$3,000 if it’s a Smart variant.

 Electric Ovens

-Electric ovens are much more modern and eliminate the fire hazard that gas alternatives represent.
-Not to mention that they’re typically less demanding in terms of maintenance.
-That being said, like any other appliance, they also have their fair share of Cons.
+Electric ovens are much more modern and eliminate the fire hazard of gas alternatives.
+Not to mention that electric ovens are typically less demanding in terms of maintenance.
+However, like any other appliance, I find that electric ovens also have their fair share of Cons.

-Depending on the cost of energy sources in different living areas, some people might be better off purchasing this oven type over a gas model if savings are a significant concern.
+Depending on the cost of energy sources in different living areas, some people might be better off purchasing an electric oven over a gas model if savings are a significant concern.
 Generally, electric ovens are right for people who don’t know their way around DIY appliance repairs and don’t wish to get involved in constant maintenance efforts.

 Convection Ovens

 Convection ovens run on electricity, gas, or sometimes even steam.
-However, there’s a big difference between this variant of the appliance and others – the way it cooks meals.
-While “regular” ovens simply produce sweltering temperatures inside their compartment, convection alternatives also use a fan to circulate the hot air trapped inside in order to deliver a more consistent and even result.
+However, there’s a big difference between convection ovens and others – how they cook meals.
+While “regular” ovens produce sweltering temperatures inside their compartment, convection alternatives also use a fan to circulate the hot air trapped inside to deliver a more consistent and even result.

-These ovens are great for perfectionists.
-Convection ovens can be found in all sizes, so, regardless of the number of family members you have, you’ll certainly be able to pick one that meets your needs.
+Convection ovens are great for perfectionists and can be found in all sizes, so regardless of the number of family members you have, you’ll certainly be able to pick one that meets your needs.

-On average, you should expect to pay anywhere between $1,000-2,000 for a unit like this.
-However, if you want the best of the best, the sky’s the limit in terms of pricing.
+On average, you should expect to pay anywhere between $1,000-2,000 for a convection oven.
+However, if you want the best of the best, the sky’s the limit regarding pricing.

 Smart Ovens

 Smart ovens offer their owners all sorts of possibilities, automatic configurations, and even remote control features via their smartphones.
-Technology is constantly advancing, making tasks simpler, and automating nearly anything, so who knows what will be the next big thing?
+Technology is constantly advancing, simplifying tasks, and automating nearly anything, so who knows what will be the next big thing?

 Maybe your next oven will even prepare your meals from scratch!